RayZafar/devops-cloud-dashboard/README.md

 ## **Future Plans: Automating the Setup**

 In the future, I plan to **automate** running these services using Docker and `docker-compose`.
-Here’s a high-level approach to implement it:
+I might take the following approach:

 ### **1️⃣ Install Docker**